mu-tsu-mi/wordle/README.md

 In this way,  I will know which one I need to continue guessing to reveal the answer.

 * Score board will be updated and I can collect the words I answered correctly in my word-bank and an animal sticker per win.
+* Next round of game is available after I played the game 3 times.
+The game will take you to the Instructions screen.

 ## Roadmap
-> Basic feature - Make the game work
+Basic feature - Make the game work
- >> Instructions screen, Main screen, Generating computer choice of word, Limiting # of letters as five letters, Updating player's letter choice to word-boxes, Checking if the letters are matched with computer choice, and updating keys and letters in the word-boxes colour, Making Enter-button work, Making Delete-button work, Clearing key & word boxes colour for the next play, Play-count, Win-count, Resetting the game, Win screen, Lose screen with a message of the correct wordle word, Updating Word-bank in Win-screen, Updating scoreboard, Removing play status from the scoreboard, Making sure each screen appear/ hide correctly
+ > Instructions screen, Main screen, Generating computer choice of word, Limiting # of letters as five letters, Updating player's letter choice to word-boxes, Checking if the letters are matched with computer choice, and updating keys and letters in the word-boxes colour, Making Enter-button work, Making Delete-button work, Clearing key & word boxes colour for the next play, Play-count, Win-count, Resetting the game, Win screen, Lose screen with a message of the correct wordle word, Updating Word-bank in Win-screen, Updating scoreboard, Removing play status from the scoreboard, Making sure each screen appear/ hide correctly

-> Enhancement I added - Make the game fun & smooth
+Enhancement I added - Make the game fun & smooth
- >> Updating and limiting play-count maximum 3 times per game, Adding animal sticker table
+ > Updating and limiting play-count maximum 3 times per game, Adding animal sticker table

 ## Future Enhancement Feature to Consider
-Add real-word-verification feature
+* Add real-word-verification feature
+* Support mobile use for win and lost screen

 ## Presentation notes on my progress of the project
 I made wordle.
 I set maximum number of play to 3 times per game.
 I used this website (https://www.rockpapershotgun.com/wordle-past-answers) for my wordle words that has the real wordle answers.